 Herman L. Donovan

 Lee Donovan, a nationally prominent educational leader, assumed leadership in 1928.
 Under Donovan's direction Eastern achieved regional accreditation for the first time, abolished the normal school, established academic ranks, created a division of graduate study in 1935 with the right to grant a master's degree in teaching, reorganized most academic departments, and expanded programs.
+In 1930 the normal school was abolished and Eastern became a teachers college.

 Eastern Kentucky State Teachers College